j4n7/bluepot/README.md

 BluePot comes along with a **hotkeys_settings.txt file**.
 You can modify its contents (e.g. Windows Notepad) to assign different hotkeys for these functions.
 This file has to be in the same directory as the Executable file, otherwise changes won't apply.

-## Advantages of the Jungle Path Chronometer
+## Other advantages of the Jungle Path Chronometer

 - No bloatware